-In accordance with National Instrument 52-109 of the Canadian Securities Administrators, the Corporation has filed certificates signed by the President and Chief Executive Officer and the Chief Financial Officer which, among other things, consider adequate for January 31, 2023, the design :
+In accordance with National Instrument 52-109 of the Canadian Securities Administrators, the Corporation has filed certificates signed by the President and Chief Executive Officer and the Chief Financial Officer who, among other things, consider adequate as at April 30, 2023, the design of:

-- Disclosure controls and procedures that provide reasonable assurance that material financial information of the Company and its subsidiaries is properly disclosed and recorded, processed, summarized and reported within the time periods specified in the legislation; - Internal control over financial reporting ["ICFR"] which provides, based on the established criteria in the 2013 COSO control framework, reasonable assurance regarding the reliability of the Company's financial reporting and the preparation of consolidated financial statements in accordance with IFRS.
+- Disclosure controls and procedures that provide reasonable assurance that material financial information of the Corporation and its subsidiaries is properly disclosed and recorded, processed, summarized and reported within the time periods specified in the legislation; - Internal control over financial reporting ["ICFR"] which provides, based on the established criteria in the 2013 COSO control framework, reasonable assurance regarding the reliability of the Corporation's financial reporting and the preparation of consolidated financial statements in accordance with IFRS.

-The President and Chief Executive Officer and the Chief Financial Officer of the Corporation have also evaluated whether there were changes to its ICFR during the quarter ended January 31, 2023, that have materially affected, or are reasonably likely to materially affect, the ICFR.
+The President and Chief Executive Officer and the Chief Financial Officer of the Corporation have also evaluated whether there were changes to its ICFR during the quarter ended April 30, 2023, that have materially affected, or are reasonably likely to materially affect, the ICFR.
 No such significant changes were identified through their evaluation.